cosmosone/cosmos-prd-generator/README.md

 The generator creates a directory with the following files:

-- **phase_00.md**: Guidelines for AI-assisted development and project overview
+- **phase_00.md**: The first file to share with your IDE AI assistant, containing the project overview
-- **project_prompt.md**: Project architecture blueprint with Clean Architecture Module Structure details and project-wide AI rules
+- **project_prompt.md**: Project-wide AI rules and guidelines for the AI to follow throughout the development
-- **phase_01.md, phase_02.md, etc.**: Implementation plans for each development phase
+- **phase_01.md, phase_02.md, etc.**: Step-by-step implementation plans for each development phase

 ### Directory Structure